Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 Further in-depth information on life expectancy, including definitions, data sources, historical trends and much more, can be found in our dedicated entry on Life Expectancy.

-The following visualization summarises available life expectancy data over the last few centuries.
+The visualization summarises available life expectancy data over the last few centuries.
 The estimates from the UK – the country for which we have the longest time-series – show that life expectancy before 1800 was very low, but since then it has increased drastically.
 We can see that in less than 200 years the UK doubled life expectancy at birth.
 And the data shows that similarly remarkable improvements also took place in other European countries during the same period.

-The chart below also shows large historical changes in life expectancy estimates for other countries.
+The chart also shows large historical changes in life expectancy estimates for other countries.
 Notice, for example, that a century ago life expectancy in India and South Korea was as low as 23 years – and a century later, life expectancy in India almost tripled, and in South Korea almost quadrupled.

 You can switch to the map view in this visualization by clicking on the corresponding tab, in order to compare life expectancy across countries.
 The map shows that, despite long-run cross-country convergence, there are still huge differences between countries: people in some sub-Saharan African countries have a life expectancy of less than 50 years, compared to 80 years in countries such as Japan.